Venice Yacht Club Charitable Foundation

 Charting a course to a better community…

+So, if you are not yet an investor with the Venice Yacht Club Charitable Foundation, won’t you please consider joining us by hitting the “Donate Now!” button on our website (veniceyachtclub.com/vyccf.php) as we chart a course to a better community?
 VYCCF Committee: Chair Michael Nemser, Vice Chair Don Healy, Treasurer John O'Donnell, Commodore Kerry Carper (Board Rep), Cindy Abbot, Lloyd Abbot, Joan Bowen, Bill Bowen, Kevin Collins, P/C Jim DeNiro, P/C Joe Dombrowski, P/C Merle Graser, P/C Dick Guba, Doris Guba, Barbara Isaacson, Virginia LaPlante, Warren Major, Paul Nasipak, Beth Piel and Dave Slaman

-updated: June 2017 Currents
+updated: Aug/Sept 2017 Currents